 There are some key skills that are important in any software engineer resume, and we're not just talking about the obvious technical skills.

-1. Leadership skills, even if you're not applying for a leadership role.
-Recruiters and hiring managers want to see that you can have what it takes to become a leader if you're not one already.
+Recruiters and hiring managers want to see that you have what it takes to become a leader if you're not one already.
 So include examples where you led a project, took the initiative, or influenced other people.

 If you haven’t got many strong examples from your work experience, try to find examples from personal projects or university (if recently graduated).

-If you don't have much work experience yet, include personal projects as a way to demonstrate domain knowledge (see section 3).
+If you don't have much work experience yet, include personal projects as a way to demonstrate domain knowledge.

 Right, let's see some example resumes.

-2. Examples of SWE resumes that worked for Google, Amazon, etc.
+3. 9 SWE resume examples that worked for Google, Amazon, etc.↑

-Before we start guiding you on how to write your resume step-by-step, take a look at some real examples that got their owners interviews at the very top companies.
+Before we start guiding you on how to write your software engineer resume step-by-step, take a look at some real examples that got their owners interviews at the very top companies.

 You'll notice they follow different formats, and none fully follow the guidelines we set out below.
 We think this shows two things:

-- there's many acceptable ways to write a resume
+- There are many acceptable ways to write a resume

 This is a great example of a strong fresher software engineer resume.
 It got "Ana" interviews at Google despite having almost no professional experience.